MabudMunshi/SHA-256/README.md

 # SHA-256
-This is python Python-based  SHA-256 algorithm
+This is Python-based  SHA-256 algorithm